The Highwaymen (film): Plot

 Learning that Clyde had breakfast in Amarillo, the Rangers return to Dallas to find the rabbit has been delivered to Bonnie's family.
 Hamer meets Henry Barrow, Clyde's father, who affirms that his son must be stopped.
 The Rangers have Simmons furlough Wade McNabb, an incarcerated associate of the gang, hoping to draw them out.

 While Hamer interrogates McNabb at a bar, Gault is threatened in the restroom by thugs sympathetic to the gang, but he subdues them.
 Learning that Bonnie plans to meet a hairdresser the next day, the Rangers surveil her mother's house again.
 A man throws another bottle into the yard, which is retrieved by the same boy but intercepted by the Rangers; it contains a message that the gang are heading elsewhere.
-Realizing McNabb warned the gang, the Rangers visit his home and discover him beaten to death.
+Realizing McNabb warned the gang, the Rangers visit his home, but find him beaten to death.

 Simmons recalls Hamer and Gault to Austin, but they return to their theory that "outlaws always go home", predicting that the fugitives are going to Bienville Parish, Louisiana, home of gang member Henry Methvin's father, Ivy.
 Searching Ivy's house, the Rangers find evidence of the outlaws' recent stay.
 They join forces with local Sheriff Henderson Jordan and Deputy Prentiss Oakley to confront Ivy; in exchange for his son's safety, he reveals that the gang will soon return.

 The lawmen are joined by Hinton and Dallas Sheriff's Deputy Bob Alcorn, and Gault tells them of his first deployment with Hamer: they killed a gang of bandits, including a fleeing 13-year-old boy.
 Ivy informs them the gang is arriving the next day, and the posse prepare an ambush on the road to his house, staging his truck as if it has broken down.

 Bonnie and Clyde arrive, stopping to assist Ivy, and Hamer orders them to raise their hands.
 Instead, the criminals prepare to draw their own weapons, but are gunned down.
 The bullet-riddled car with Bonnie and Clyde's bodies is towed to Arcadia, Louisiana and mobbed by onlookers.
 Refusing $1,000 for an interview with the Associated Press, Hamer and Gault drive home.
+En route, Hamer allows Gault to drive.